k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

 #### create_dashboard.py

 This is responsible for creating dashboards.
-In the case of execution from the UI, it will create dashboards in the Grafana instance running on the same machine as the server, but will use that server's public IP to provide the dashboard link back to users.
+In the case of execution from the UI, it will create dashboards in the Grafana instance running on the same machine as the server using the localhost IP, but it will use that server's public IP to provide the dashboard link back to users.
 This is why the parameter "GRAFANA_URL" should contain the public IP of the machine hosting the Grafana instance.

-This class also modifies dashboard contents in a limited capacity (for example modifying test run information in the JSON template before creating the dashboard).
+This class also modifies dashboard contents (for example modifying test run information in the JSON template before creating the dashboard, adding prefixes to measurements).
 It also adjusts dashboard templates that might be missing required tags and ensures the dashboard template contains both id and uid attributes, and that those attributes are set to null (this is required when creating Grafana dashboards using JSON templates).

 #### create_stack_dash.py

 This is the master script of this framework responsible for orchestrating load generation by calling whatever scripts are required for both that and dashboard creation.
 [A more detailed look at this class can be seen in the instructions file created for it.](https://github.com/k8-proxy/aws-jmeter-test-engine/blob/master/jmeter-icap/instructions/how-to-use-create_stack_dash.md)

 The class can be split into three major sections.
 The first contains a fairly lengthy list of parameters that can be input via running this class from the CLI (under a method called "__get_command_line_args()").
 The second contains the various methods that call the scripts that generate load (create_stack.py) and generate dashboard (create_dashboard.py).
 The final part is the method called when it is run from CLI.
-It contains a list of assignment statements that serve to prioritize CLI input over config.env parameters (this is explained in more detail in instructions file linked above).
+It contains a list of assignment statements that serve to prioritize CLI arguments input over config.env parameters (this is explained in more detail in instructions file linked above).

-To add parameters to this project, you would need to add them the __get_command_line_args method and ensure they get assigned in the main method that is run via the CLI (the final method in the file).
+To add parameters to this project, you would need to add them to the __get_command_line_args method and ensure they get assigned in the main method that is run via the CLI (the final method in the file).
 Parameters would also need to be added to create_stack.py (see the create_stack.py section above for more information).

 #### ui_tasks.py